bike-barn/hermit/README.md

 License
 -------

-Copyright 2014-2018, Geoff Shannon and contributors.
+Copyright 2014-2018, 2020 Zephyr Shannon and contributors.

 This file is part of Hermit.